Cristiandi/microservices-lab/README.md

 # Microservices-lab

-This is just a little project to test the micro-services architecture using nestjs :fire: in different approaches.
+This is just a little project to test the micro-services architecture with nestjs :fire: applying different approaches.

 ## Requirements
 - nodejs version installed an greater than 14.X version.